 - Have your AC cleaned.
 If your air conditioning unit is cleaned, it will only contribute to the problem by adding more contaminated air in your home.

 For any questions or concerns about the indoor air quality in your home, ask our Fredericksburg, TX air conditioning experts at 72 Degrees Air Conditioning & Heating.
-Contact us and schedule an appointment for a service today.
+We are a trusted team of technicians who offer top-quality HVAC and indoor air quality services to meet your needs.
+Contact us to schedule an appointment for a service today.